MicrosoftDocs/bot-docs/articles/bot-framework-what-is-bot-framework.md

 ---
-title: What is the Bot Framework? | Microsoft Docs
+title: What is the Bot Framework | Microsoft Docs
-description: Overview of the Bot Framework and its capabilities.
-services: service-name
-documentationcenter: BotFramework-Docs
+description: The Microsoft Bot Framework is a comprehensive offering that you use to build and deploy high quality bots for your users to enjoy wherever they are talking.
+keywords: bots, introduction, framework
-author: DeniseMak
+author: RobStand
 manager: rstand

+ms.topic: bot-framework-overview-article

+ms.prod: botframework
 ms.service: Bot Framework
-ms.topic: article
-ms.workload: Cognitive Services
-ms.date: 01/20/2017
+ms.date: 03/07/2017

-ms.author: v-demak@microsoft.com; rstand@microsoft.com
+# Alias of the document reviewer.
+Change to the appropriate person.
+ms.reviewer: rstand

+# Include the following line commented out
+#ROBOTS: Index
 ---
 #What is the Bot Framework?